Occupational Therapy Assistant - AAS

 - A cumulative prerequisite GPA of 2.5

-- No more than two liberal arts and science courses remaining to be completed
+- No more than two general education core requirements remaining to be completed

 Prerequisite Requirements

-At least two of the following courses must be completed at the time of application.
-Any remaining courses must be in process at the time of application, and must be completed with a grade of C or better (except Medical Terminology which may be taken S/U) prior to beginning the professional sequence of courses.
+Prerequisites must be completed with a grade of C or better (except Medical Terminology, which may be taken S/U) prior to beginning the professional sequence of courses.
 A minimum prerequisite and cumulative GPA of 2.5 is required.
-These requirements apply to both online and campus-based tracks.

 Any of the four courses in which a grade less than a C is earned must be repeated.